Ureteric rupture is rare but has been described. It may be spontaneous or secondary to another pathology or intervention.

 - blunt, or less commonly, penetrating trauma

-- neoplastic processes of the ureter or surrounding invading tumours
+- neoplastic processes of the ureter or surrounding invading tumors

-- obstruction and dilatation, e.g. ureteric calculi, obstructing tumour
+- obstruction and dilatation, e.g. ureteric calculi, obstructing tumor

 - instrumentation, e.g. cystoscopy, ureteric stent insertion